worldiaday/Awesome-InformationArchitecture/README.md

 # Awesome Information Architecture
 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-A curated, preferably annotated list of awesome resources about information architecture to learn about "What is Information Architecture?"
-This list is for resources in English.
+A curated, preferably annotated list of awesome resources about information architecture to learn about "What is Information Architecture?".

 ### Contribute

 > Contributions welcome.
-Add links through pull requests or create an issue to start a discussion.
-Read the [contribution guidelines](contributing.md) first.
+Add links through making a pull requests or adding an issue to start a discussion.
+Please refer to the [contribution guidelines](contributing.md) first.

 # Contents